Kerma: Late 20th century to present

 Decades after Reisner's excavations, Bonnet's refutation of the idea that Kerma was an Egyptian satellite city was accepted.
 "The patient and diligent work of Bonnet and his colleagues unearthed the foundations of numerous houses, workshops, and palaces, proving that as early as 2000 BC Kerma was a large urban center, presumably the capital city and a burial ground of the kings of Kush."
 From 1977 to 2003, Bonnet and an international team of scholars excavated at Kerma.

-Bonnet's Swiss team has excavated the following types of sites at Kerma: ancient town, princely tomb, temple, residential/administrative buildings, Napatan buildlings, a Napatan potter's workshop, Meroitic cemeteries, fortifications, and Neolithic grain pits and huts.
+Bonnet's Swiss team has excavated the following types of sites at Kerma: ancient town, princely tomb, temple, residential/administrative buildings, Napatan buildings, a Napatan potter's workshop, Meroitic cemeteries, fortifications, and Neolithic grain pits and huts.
 Among many other unique finds, Bonnet uncovered a bronze forge in the main city.
 "It is within the walls of the religious center that a bronze workshop was built.
 The workshop consisted of multiple forges and the artisans' techniques appear to have been quite elaborate.
 There is no comparable discovery in Egypt or in Sudan to help us interpret these remains."

 In 2003, Bonnet and his archaeological team discovered black granite statues of pharaohs of Egypt's Twenty-fifth Dynasty near Kerma.
 The statues are displayed onsite in the Kerma Museum.